 It is not clear that these costs have been factored into the various projections of nationalisation cost that have been published to date.
-For example, the overall £176bn figure mentioned in the widelycited report by the Centre for Policy Studies includes the cost of nationalising the Royal Mail at £4.5bn - the company's market capitalisation.
+For example, the overall £176bn figure mentioned in the widely-cited report by the Centre for Policy Studies includes the cost of nationalising the Royal Mail at £4.5bn the company's market capitalisation.
 However, the Royal Mail's balance sheet also shows approximately £700m of loans, bonds and finance leases.
-It may therefore be that the cost of nationalising the Royal Mail would be £5.2bn, not £4.5bn - and many utility companies are significantly more leveraged than this, and have very material out-of-the-money swaps.
+It may therefore be that the cost of nationalising the Royal Mail would be £5.2bn, not £4.5bn - and even if the debt and other liabilities are left outstanding, they may well be consolidated into the national accounts so that the "cost" in balance sheet terms is the same, regardless of whether the liabilities are kept in place or refinanced.
+Many utility companies are significantly more leveraged than this, and (because of the time at which they first raised funds) have very material out-ofthe-money swaps and bonds the redemption of which would be subject to large make-whole payments.